 “Uh, but did it taste good?”

-He said it did, but I gave him a second glass later when he wasn’t hot and sweaty just to make sure he was telling the truth.
+He said it did, but I gave him a second glass later of the Orange Turmeric Homemade Lemonade when he wasn’t hot and sweaty just to make sure he was telling the truth.
 He said it was a great summertime drink and happily drank another glass.

 My daughter also drank a full two glasses.
 At about 6, she considers herself a lemonade expert but had no idea about the turmeric ingredient.